lever with an adjustable hook and having a blunt end instead of a spike. Used for handling and rolling logs (contrast with peavey).

 Baileys-online cant hook.jpg

-A peavey is generally from 30 to 50 inches (0.76 to 1.27 metres) long, with a metal spike protruding from the end.
-The spike is rammed into a log, then a hook (at the end of an arm attached to a pivot a short distance up the handle) grabs the log at a second location.
-Once engaged, the handle gives the operator leverage to roll or slide or float the log to a new position.
-The peavey was named for blacksmith Joseph Peavey of Upper Stillwater, Maine, who invented the tool as a refinement to the cant hook in the 1850s.
-Many lumberjacks use the terms interchangeably.
-The Peavey Manufacturing Co. is still located in Eddington, Maine and manufactures several variations.
+A peavey is generally from 30 to 50 inches (0.76 to 1.27 metres) long, with a metal spike at the end.
+The spike is rammed into a log, then a hook (at the end of an arm attached to a pivot a short distance up the handle) grabs the log at a second place.
+Once engaged, the handle gives the operator leverage to roll or slide or float the log to a new place.
+The peavey was named for blacksmith Joseph Peavey of Upper Stillwater, Maine, who invented the tool as a refinement to the cant hook in the 1850s (one statement says in the spring of 1857).[citation needed] The Peavey Manufacturing Co. is still located in Eddington, Maine, and manufactures several variations.
+From early times to about 1910, the peavey was written about with various spellings such as "pevy" and "pivie".

 « Back to Glossary Index